Proclamation of accession of Charles III: Tasmania

 The proclamation in Tasmania took place at Government House in Hobart on 11 September.
-The text was read out and signed by Governor Barbara Baker and Premier Jeremy Rockliff.
+The text was read and signed by Governor Barbara Baker and Premier Jeremy Rockliff.
 Anglican Bishop of Tasmania Richard Condie later read the Collect for the Monarch from the 1662 Book of Common Prayer.

 WHEREAS because of the death of our blessed and glorious Queen Elizabeth the Second, the Crown has solely and rightfully come to Prince Charles Philip Arthur George:

 We, therefore, Her Excellency THE HONOURABLE BARBARA BAKER AC, Governor of Tasmania, and members of the Executive Council, do now proclaim Prince Charles Philip Arthur George to be King Charles the Third, by the Grace of God King of Australia and his other Realms and Territories, Head of the Commonwealth, and, with hearty and humble affection, we promise him faith and obedience:

 May King Charles the Third have long and happy years to reign over us.

 Given at Hobart this eleventh day of September, Two thousand and twenty-two, and in the first year of His Majesty's reign.